 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Caffeine is a form of yoga.
 Yes it is.
 Stop arguing.

-You can hear more on Barcode Battler-style early entertainment tech in Looks Unfamiliar with Darrell Maclaine on the V-Tech Master Painter here, Paul Putner on the Vectrex Arcade System here and Meryl O’Rourke on the Roadstar Portable Television here.
+You can hear more about Barcode Battler-style early entertainment tech in Looks Unfamiliar with Darrell Maclaine on the V-Tech Master Painter here, Paul Putner on the Vectrex Arcade System here and Meryl O’Rourke on the Roadstar Portable Television here.

 Stay Alert! is the story behind similarly high-concept eighties game show Captain Zep – Space Detective; you can find it here.